Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 > The solution, however, is not to accept the pro-life view that the fetus is a human being with the same moral status as yours or mine.
 The solution is the very opposite: to abandon the idea that all human life is of equal worth[^6].

 A dangerous track to go down on, but this puts pro-lifers in a favourable position.
 The burden of proof now shifts over to pro-choice advocates to demonstrate why certain differences between the born and unborn necessitates attributing unequal moral status.
-If they fail to do so, it would draw parallels to oppressing people based on morally irrelevant biological traits such as race and gender.
+If they fail to do so, then it does not seem too different from oppressing people based on morally irrelevant biological traits such as race and gender.
 This brings us to their *philosophical* definition of what constitutes human beings, where the real abortion debate really lies.

 [^1]: Koukl, G. (1999). _Precious unborn human persons_.
 Stand to Reason.
 [^2]: Horn, T. (2023). _Persuasive pro-life: How to talk about our culture’s toughest issue_.
 Catholic Answers Press.